 In Uganda, historical buildings bring to the fore the introduction and evolution of formal education, modern medicine, conventional religions, traditional governance systems, pre and post-colonial administration, among others.
 Many of these reflect a blend of cultures and traditions that contribute to present-day ways of life in Uganda.
 Yet, this heritage is constantly at risk of demolition to make way for “modern” cityscapes that pay little attention to the irreplaceable tangible and intangible heritage that historical buildings represent.

 The unveiling ceremonies

-Watch out for upcoming maps of historical buildings and sites in Jinja, Entebbe and Kampala, a mobile app and the forthcoming book ‘Beyond reeds and bricks – a Historical sites and buildings in Kampala, Jinja and Entebbe’
+Watch out for upcoming maps of historical buildings and sites in Jinja, Entebbe and Kampala, a mobile app and the forthcoming book ‘Beyond reeds and bricks – Historical sites and buildings in Kampala, Jinja, and Entebbe’